Bricktech2000/DBLess-Legacy/README.md

 ### Usage

-Before running the program, create a file called `.token` in `/console` and put a token in it.
+Before running the program, create a file called `token` in `/console` and put a token in it.
 It is used as to equip the password manager with two-factor authentication.

 ```bash
 cd console/